nethangabrielb/messaging-app/README.md

 ### Why I Built This

-I wanted a practical, end-to-end project that combines classic REST patterns with real-time communication.
-The goal was to build a messaging product with realistic account flows (verification/reset), status updates, room-based conversations, and production-leaning concerns like keep-alive health checks and object storage integration.
+I wanted to learn how real-time communication works in web applications, and how to create end-to-end project that combines classic REST patterns with real-time communication.
+The goal was to apply the concepts I have learned from The Odin Project and my own research on how real-time messaging works to build a messaging product of my own with realistic account flows (verification/reset), status updates, room-based conversations, and production-leaning concerns like keep-alive health checks and object storage integration.

+> 📚 Built in partial fulfillment of [The Odin Project – Messaging App](https://www.theodinproject.com/lessons/nodejs-messaging-app) project assignment.

 ### What I Learned